Fred Blankenship, anchors Channel 2 Action News from 4:30 a.m. to 7 a.m. and Channel 2 Action News at Noon.

 Since his arrival at WSB-TV, Fred has traveled to California for special reports on Georgia's water crisis comparing how the two states tackle water issues.
 He has also written and produced special assignment news series and been a part of Prime Time Action News projects.
 Fred actively hosts local leadership and community events and celebrations.
 His true passion is working with kids and young adults to help insure they get added encouragement and support to accomplish whatever it is they want to do in life.

 A Los Angeles native, he received his degree from the University of San Francisco.
-Fred is happily married and is the proud father of two children, a boy and girl.
+Fred is happily married and is the proud father of three children, two boys and girl.